 The speakers included professors and experts working in the subject area.
 Dr. Syeda Saleha Raza is an Assistant Professor of Computer Science at Habib University and has been actively involved in the areas of Robotics, Machine Learning, Probabilistic Reasoning and Computational Intelligence.
 Dr. Mobin Javed is a post-doctoral Research Scholar at the International Computer Science Institute, Berkeley and has research interests in Network Security, Privacy, and Internet Measurement.
 Dr. Humera Noor is a Software Engineer and Big Data specialist at Cliqz GmbH, and Ms. Hira Bashir is an analytics manager and co-founder of a US-based data science startup.

-After a welcome note by Dr. Waqar Saleem, director of Habib University’s Computer Science program, Mr. Imran Moinuddin who is the founder and CEO of the Data Analytics company, NexDegree, kicked off the workshop with a keynote address on the Artificial Intelligence revolution and its impact, emphasizing the need to catch up with this huge technology shift in a socially responsible manner.
+After a welcome note by Dr. Waqar Saleem, director of Habib University’s BS Computer Science program, Mr. Imran Moinuddin who is the founder and CEO of the Data Analytics company, NexDegree, kicked off the workshop with a keynote address on the Artificial Intelligence revolution and its impact, emphasizing the need to catch up with this huge technology shift in a socially responsible manner.

 The workshop focused not only on technical topics such as Data Exploration, Data Mining, Visualisation, Big Data, and Data privacy, but on the ethics and responsibilities of working with data.
 The objective was to promote awareness among local students and professionals about the responsible use of data science and machine learning.